ansh/a3-expo/README.md

 ## Technologies used
 - Expo v49
-- React Navigation v6 (I'm looking to switch this to `expo-router` by @evanbacon when auth flows are made more stable)
+- React Navigation v6 (I'm looking to switch this to `expo-router` by @evanbacon when auth flows are made more stable and customizable)
 - Reanimated v3
 - React Native Gesture Handler v4
 - Firebase JS v9